Portrait of a Beauty: Plot

-Retired court painter Sin Han-pyeong seeks to settle an old score with the most sought-after painter of that time, Kim Hong-do (Kim Young-ho).
+Retired court painter Sin Han-pyeong seeks to settle an old score with the most sought-after painter of that time, Kim Hong-do.
 Sin raises his son to surpass Kim Hong-do, but his son commits suicide over his lack of talent.
 The father then pushes his daughter Yun-jeong to disguise herself as her brother and enter the world of court painters.

-The grown-up Yun-jeong (Kim Gyu-ri), now known under the pen name "Hyewon," finally enters the court and learns to paint under the guidance of Kim Hong-do, who is trusted by King Jeongjo.
+The grown-up Yun-jeong, now known under the pen name "Hyewon," finally enters the court and learns to paint under the guidance of Kim Hong-do, who is trusted by King Jeongjo.

 Kim Hong-do quickly notices Yun-bok's huge potential as well as his girlish features.
-Things remain normal until Yun-bok goes out and comes across a playful seller of mirrors, Kang-mu (Kim Nam-gil).
+Things remain normal until Yun-bok goes out and comes across a playful seller of mirrors, Kang-mu.
 When their romantic adventure takes off, it is Kim Hong-do who ends up heartbroken.
-Kim's jealousy, and his desire to own Yun-bok physically and emotionally, soars to a perilous level.
+Kim's jealousy and his desire to own Yun-bok physically and emotionally soar to a perilous level.